hdulay/kstream-pdf/README.md

 This example uses KStreams to read a topic containing PDF documents in binary format.
 The KStreams application will parse the PDF using *org.apache.pdfbox* library and extract the text.
 The text and some metadata is routed to different topics based on content of the PDF.
 A S3 sink connector will read these topics and write them to a S3 bucket in AWS.

+***PDF files are big and could exceed the maximum size the Kafka Topic can hold.
+If you find your PDF files are too big, consider sending a reference (URL to Artifactory for example) to Kafka instead of the PDF contents and have your consumers download them from the reference.***

 ![Diagram](diagram.png)

 ## Credentials